dvsa/cvs-svc-trailer-registration/README.md

 ## Testing

-[json-serverless](https://github.com/pharindoko/json-serverless) has been added to the repository should we wish to mock external services during development.
+[json-serverless](https://github.com/pharindoko/json-serverless) has been added to the repository should we wish to mock external services during development and can be used in conjunction with the `test` environment.
 </br>
 </br>